martian-cloud/tharsis-cli/docs/commands.md

 - `--name` - The name of the managed identity.
 Deprecated

-- `--tharsis-federated-service-account-id` - Tharsis service account ID or TRN this managed identity will assume.
+- `--tharsis-federated-service-account-path` - Tharsis service account path this managed identity will assume.
 (Only if type is tharsis_federated)

-- `--tharsis-federated-service-account-path` - Tharsis service account path this managed identity will assume.
-(Only if type is tharsis_federated).
-Deprecated.

 - `--type` - The type of managed identity: aws_federated, azure_federated, tharsis_federated, kubernetes_federated.